slm-lang/slm/README.md

         h1 Markup examples

         #content
-          p This example shows you how a basic Slim file looks.
+          p This example shows you how a basic Slm file looks.

         == content()